saintsal/daoistry/content/mindsets/coordination-is-value.md

 What's the value of uniting people towards a common cause, that can get things done?

-This is a very big idea in society, [Laura Lotti explains how blockchain tokenisation is opening up new ways to do this](http://mediatheoryjournal.org/laura-lotti-blockchain-affordances/).
+This is a very big idea in society, involving politics, economics, organisational structures are more.
+[Laura Lotti explains how blockchain tokenisation is opening up new ways to do this](http://mediatheoryjournal.org/laura-lotti-blockchain-affordances/).
 She points out that because tokens are tradable like currency but also runnable like programs, they open completely new ways of organising people.

+Blockchain tokens explicitly define forms of participation, like buy, sell, stake or vote, allowing people to self-coordinate around a common goal.

-DAOs are a new form of human coordination, but not because they're decentralised, or because they're open.
-(Those have happened before.
-DAOS are a new form of human coordination because they [align people using blockchains](http://mediatheoryjournal.org/laura-lotti-blockchain-affordances/).
+This makes DAOs are a new form of human coordination.
+Not because they're decentralised, or because they're open.
+(Those have happened before.)
+DAOS are a new form of human coordination because they **align people using blockchains**.

-Blockchain code explicitly defines forms of participation, like buy, sell, stake or vote, allowing people to self-coordinate around a common goal.

-This creates a new kind of relationship between participants which we're still learning about and evolving.
+This creates a new kind of relationship between DAO participants which we're still learning about and evolving.

 ## Tokens are a non-corporate paradigm

 Since this is a paradigm shift, we need to be careful about what assumptions from the current paradigm block us from seeing the new one.

-If someone never saw a plane before, they'd ask "what kind of bird is that?" or maybe "what kind of train is that?"
+If someone never saw a plane before, they'd ask:

+>" What kind of bird is that?"

+or maybe

+> "What kind of train is that?"

 And we could call a plane a bird-train, but we'd really be missing the point.

 We wouldn't get very far trying to understand planes if we kept thinking of them in terms of birds or trains.
 Clearly, something else is going on.

+## Token economies are not based on the trade of goods or services

-With token economies, we still have an economic system, but it isn't a corporate one or even one based on ownership.
-Our ideas of ownership, shares, control, employment and even of exchangin labour for money or investing capital for personal gain -- they don't quite work here.
+With token economies, we still have an economic system, but it isn't a corporate one or even a commercial one.
+Our ideas of shares, ownership,control, employment and even of exchanging labour for money or investing capital for personal gain -- they don't quite work here.
 Something else is going on.

 What tokens enable isn't just a tradable currency or cloud computing.
 They attract a group of people around a common goal, and align them with a hard-coded incentive system.
 When you buy a token, you trade capital for participation in that token community according to how it's programmed.
 So yes, it's a tradable currency and code running in the cloud, but it's something quite different from both.